Guceri/dydxExchangeAnalytics/README.md

 - You can download the latest R [here](https://cran.r-project.org/bin/windows/base/)
 - You can download RStudio [here](https://rstudio.com/products/rstudio/download/)
 - Signup for Pusbullet [here](https://www.pushbullet.com/) and get the phone app and/or browser extension to be notified of trades
+- dydx api link is [here] (https://docs.dydx.exchange/#/)
+- dydx liquidator for ETH is [here](https://github.com/dydxprotocol/liquidator)
+- It is advisable to set up your own node for your liquidator.
+This is a reliable one [here](https://www.quiknode.io/)

 Installation instructions:
 1. Clone repository and install unzipped folder within Documents (or where you like)